oliviaott/Resume/README.md

 - Gained deeper understanding of a computer’s hardware

 **Data Structures and Algorithms** (2019-present)
-- Will know which data structure to utilize and why it is the most efficient to accomplish a given problem
+- Implementing data structures and learning why the utilized data structure is the most efficient to accomplish a given problem

 ### **Extracurricular**
 **Computer Science Club** (2017-present)